Advertiser-friendly content guidelines

 We also offer a number of content and audience targeting tools that advertisers can use to control where their ads appear on YouTube.
 The majority of ads will only run on channels that are a part of the YouTube Partner Programme.
 In some cases, ads may also run on videos that have been manually reviewed by YouTube's ad policy team, or channels from select partners that have been reviewed and approved.

 If you think that we've disabled ads on your video in error, learn how to appeal videos marked 'not advertiser friendly'.

 In addition to the policies and guidelines above, here are some tips to help ensure that your content is appropriate for advertising:

 - Do be respectful of others, including your viewers and the people or groups that you may feature in your video.

 - Do use accurate thumbnails and metadata.
-Regardless of the content of your video, if the title or thumbnail does not comply with these guidelines, the video may not be eligible for advertising.
+Regardless of the content of your video, if the title or thumbnail does not comply with these guidelines, the video may not be suitable for advertising.

-- Don't embed your own ads in your video as this violates our ad policies.
+- Don't embed your own ads in your video since it violates our ad policies.
 Learn more about paid product placement policy.